naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

     - **Root Cause**:  In synchronisation programming, there will be large number of concurrent threads proportional to number of requests and each thread handles one request before going to sleep.
 Due to this reason there will be lot of futex system calls and context switches leading to lot of cpu cycles consumption and increase in latency.
     - **Solution**: By making architecture Async using Non blocking IO(NIO) threads and creating threads based on number cores and not based requests will solve the above problems.
  - **The performance gap between Sync and Async**:  As load increases the gap between sync and async increases, the threads in Async becomes more efficient as load increases, on the other side for sync the threads becomes less efficient as load increases till it collapses.
- - **Advanced optimizations**: Advanced optimization improve further by tunning and changing some part of opensource camel library.
+ - **Advanced optimizations**: Advanced optimization improve further by tunning and changing some part of opensource  librarires.

 ## Papers related to Async performance:
  -   [syscall impact in high end NoSQL database](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/HighThroughputDatabaseForBigData.pdf) .